 The Graduate Program in Latin American Studies (MA) connects literary, historical, cultural, and visual studies and allows students to acquire expertise in multiple aspects of Latin America.

 Since the School combines the humanities and the arts, many faculty members are engaged in the creation and performance of artistic works in creative writing and the visual and performing arts.
-In addition, nine centers and institutes that promote interdisciplinary research are located within the School:
+In addition, five centers and institutes affiliated with the School promote interdisciplinary research:

 - the Center for Translation Studies